 Darden has over 100 elective offerings, more per student than almost any other business school.
 Below you can learn about some of these unique and innovative MBA courses:

-Venturing projects challenge students to develop their own business ideas into proposals for new businesses.
-These projects generally include feasibility analysis and a plan for the venture’s development and funding.
+Venturing projects are for-credit projects that challenge students to develop their own business ideas into a proposal and business plan under the direction of a faculty advisor.
+These projects normally require an analysis of the feasibility of the business and the development of a plan for the business' development and funding.

 Global Business Experiences

 Global Business Experiences (GBEs) are one- to two-week courses that take place outside of the United States in March and May.
 Based on a unifying theme, each course includes classes and practitioner presentations as well as visits to companies, governmental agencies and cultural sites.
 The GBEs in Brazil, Argentina, Sweden and Turkey also include hands-on consulting with companies in those countries.